-\paragraph{The advantages comparing to usual Colombeau theory} What are the advantages of this approach comparing to Colombeau theory? \begin{itemize} \item First, by avoiding the algebra factorization (which is how Colombeau algebra is constructed) we fulfill the physical intuitivness condition of the language used. \item Second, we can naturally and easily generalize the concept of covariant derivative in our formalism, which has not been completely satisfactorily achieved by Colombeau algebra approach\footnote{As previously mentioned, current literature lists some ambiguous attempts to incorporate the covariant derivative, but no satisfactory theory.}.
+\paragraph{The advantages compared to usual Colombeau theory} What are the advantages of this approach comparing to Colombeau theory? \begin{itemize} \item First, by avoiding the algebra factorization (which is how Colombeau algebra is constructed) we fulfill the physical intuitiveness condition of the language used. \item Second, we can naturally and easily generalize the concept of the covariant derivative in our formalism, which has not been completely satisfactorily achieved by the Colombeau algebra approach\footnote{As previously mentioned, the current literature lists some ambiguous attempts to incorporate the covariant derivative, but no satisfactory theory.}.
 This must be taken as an absolutely necessary condition that any generalization of a fundamental physical language must fulfill. \item It is specifically worth discussing the third advantage: Why is the classical approach so focused on Colombeau algebras?
-The answer is simple: we want to get algebra of $C^{\infty}(M)$ functions as a subalgebra of our algebra (that is why we need to factorize by negligible functions, and we need to get the largest space where they form an ideal, which is the space of moderate functions).
-But there is one strange thing: all our efforts are aimed to reach the goal of getting a more rich space than is the space of smooth functions.
-But there is no way to get a larger differential subalgebra than the algebra of smooth functions, as it is shown by Schwartz impossibility result.
+The answer is simple: We want to get an algebra of $C^{\infty}(M)$ functions as a subalgebra of our algebra.
+(This is why we need to factorize by negligible functions, and we need to get the largest space where they form an ideal, which is the space of moderate functions.)
+But there is one strange thing: all our efforts are aimed at reaching the goal of getting a more rich space than is provided by the space of smooth functions.
+But there is no way of getting a larger differential subalgebra than the algebra of smooth functions, as is shown by Schwartz impossibility result.
 That is why we use only the equivalence relation instead of straight equality.
 But then the question remains: Why one should still prefer smooth functions?
 Is not the key part of all the theory the equivalence relation?
-So why are we not satisfied with the way the equivalence relation recovers multiplication of the smooth objects (we require something stronger), but we are satisfied with the way it recovers multiplication within the larger class?
-Unlike the Colombeau algebra based approach, we are simply taking seriously the idea that one shall treat all the objects in an equal way.
+So why is it that we are not satisfied with the way the equivalence relation recovers multiplication of the smooth objects (we require something stronger), but we are satisfied with the way it recovers multiplication within the larger class?
+Unlike the Colombeau algebra based approach, we are simply taking seriously the idea that one should treat all the objects in an equal way.
 This means we do not see any reason to try to achieve ``something more'' with smooth objects than we do with objects outside this class.
-And in the fact that we treat all the objects in the same way lies the third advantage of our theory; it makes the theory much more natural than the Colombeau algebra approach. \item The fourth advantage is that it naturally works with much more general (and for the language of distributions natural) concept of piecewise smooth manifold, so the generalization of physical laws into such language brings to the language of physics much higher symmetry. \item The fifth and last, ``small'' advantage comes from the fact that by avoiding the Colombeau algebras construction we automatically remove the problem how to canonically embed arbitrary tensorial distributions into the algebra.
-But one has to acknowledge that this problem was already resolved also within the Colombeau theory approach \cite{CanTen}. \end{itemize}
+And the fact that we treat all the objects in the same way provides the third advantage of our theory; it makes the theory much more natural than the Colombeau algebra approach. \item The fourth advantage is that it naturally works with the much more general (and for the language of distributions natural) concept of piecewise smooth manifolds, so the generalization of the physics language into such conceptual framework will give it much higher symmetry. \item The fifth and last, ``small'' advantage comes from the fact that by avoiding the Colombeau algebra construction we automatically remove the problem of how to canonically embed arbitrary tensorial distributions into the algebra.
+But one has to acknowledge that this problem was already solved also within the Colombeau theory approach \cite{CanTen}. \end{itemize}